 Step 4: The Salutation

-If you know the person you’re sending the letter to, and you mostly address them with their first name, it’s okay to use their first name in the salutation.
+If you know the person you’re sending the letter to and mostly address them with their first name, it’s okay to use their first name in the salutation.
 (For example, Dear Mike)

 However, there are exceptions to this case too.